AdaCore/aws/readme.txt

    - Fix problem in AWS/Ajax where the apply_style was raising an exception when the node id was not present in the DOM tree.

+   - Fix a gSOAP interoperability problem.
+AWS was not handling the SOAP href properly as it expected the referenced node to have a specific name.
+Now only the node id attribute is checked.

    - Plus many small fixes, enhancements, API comments, and documentation work.